Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 (Bool, default: `false`, optional)

-When this key is set to `true`, Setup Manager will only run this when itself is running as root.
-Otherwise, it will fail the action.
+When this key is set to `true` Setup Manager will only run this when itself is running as root.
+Otherwise it will fail the action.
 When `DEBUG` is enabled, it will replace the action with a delay instead.

 Example: